HugoSmits/predictiveForecasting/README.md

 - Regularly update the model with new data to improve its accuracy.
 - Consider incorporating more advanced techniques or expanding your analysis as you gain insights.

+## Running the Dashboard:

+- Outline the steps for starting the dashboard application.
+- Include any command-line instructions or scripts needed to launch the dashboard.